kitschpatrol/mdat/readme.md

 - lillallol's [md-in-place](https://www.npmjs.com/package/md-in-place)

 - [AutoMD](https://automd.unjs.io/)\
-  Extremely similar functionality to mdat, with the project initiated around the same time I was initially writing mdat.
-I didn't find the project until a few years later.
+  Extremely similar functionality to mdat.
+The project was initiated around the same time as MDAT, but I didn't find the project until a few years later.
 Ships in the night.

 ### Implementation notes